michaelalhilly/vodka-tonic/readme.md

 Docker companion so the only software you need to install directly on your device is Docker and libraries not supported by Docker (i.e. XCode).

+# Todos

+- vt push: Adds, commits, and pushes git changes in a single command.

 ## Setup

 - Clone or download this project into your directory of choice